These highlights chronicle the year 2023. The year runs generally

 The first is this male Summer Tanager from the Frog Pond on 10 May (© Mark Daoud), which remained through 12 May.
 Mark's flight shot (just below) certainly gives us a different perspective on a Summer Tanager, and his perched photo is very nice as well (below right).

-But the best part of the story was a week later, when I visited Rancho Cañada in Palo Corona Regional Park, and happened to run into Mark again.
+A week later, when visiting Rancho Cañada in Palo Corona Regional Park, I happened to run into Mark again.
 He had been spending time there in an effort to get photos of Lazuli Bunting in flight.
 On 17 May he did get this in-flight Lazuli setting up to land in a bare tree (right; © Mark Daoud) — but only later noticed that another colorful bird was in the photo: a male Rose-breasted Grosbeak!

 A Blackburnian Warbler described from a Pebble Beach yard on 14 March (Mark Chappell) was very unusual.
 If it spent the winter in Pebble Beach, it would be only the second Blackburnian to winter in MTY.
 Last fall was an excellent migration for eastern warblers (see late 2022 report), including six different Blackburnian.
 One of those was at Pt.
 Lobos State Reserve on 7 Dec 2022.
 In writing about that hatch-year bird, I wrote that it "had an exceedingly short stay (15 minutes) in the wispy Lace Lichen on cypresses at the tip of Pt.
 Lobos before flying off towards Pebble Beach ....".
 [Check out the Pt.
 Lobos Hotspot.]